repl-cli/REPL/README.md

 ### Using REPL

+REPL is fairly simple to use, but you want more details check out the [docs](docs/)

 **NOTICE: REPL uses `nano` by default.
 I highly suggest changing this to your favorite editor by editing the `config` file before using REPL.**

 To start a new repl, run `repl <lang>`, where `<lang>` is the file extension for the programming language you'd like to use.